oliviabarrick/backup-controller/README.md

 ➜  ~
 ```

-If a `dataSource` is set on a PersistentVolumeClaim, the PersistentVolumeClaim is loaded from a snapshot managed by the CSI provisioner.
-Currently,
-the `dataSource` setting on PersistentVolumeClaims is immutable, which means that the `dataSource` setting on a PersistentVolumeClaim will either be
-empty (a new PVC) or the original snapshot that the PVC was created from.

 Because `restore-latest` is set, if the PersistentVolumeClaim is deleted and recreated
 it will automatically have the `dataSource` field set to the most recently created
 snapshot: